nautobot/nautobot-app-chatops/docs/admin/platforms/slack.md

 curl -k -X POST -H "Content-type: application/x-www-form-urlencoded" "https://slack.com/api/oauth.v2.exchange" -d "client_id=$CLIENT_ID&client_secret=$CLIENT_SECRET&token=$BOT_TOKEN"
 ```

+2. Enable the `Rotate Slack Access Token` job;
+3. Schedule the job to run periodically (like every hour).

 After the bot token is exchanged for the first time, the current refresh token can be retrieved from the "Oauth & Permission" tab of your slack app.
 Slack refresh tokens don't expire, but are one-time use.
 Nautobot Chatops will consume the refresh token you specify in `PLUGINS_CONFIG` to acquire a new access and refresh token pair.
-The new access token will be used to authenticate with Slack, and the new refresh token will be persisted in the Nautobot database and used when it's time to get a new access token.
+The new access token will be used to authenticate with Slack, and the new refresh token will be persisted in the Nautobot database and used by the `Rotate Slack Access Token` job when it's time to get a new access token.
-To avoid token rotation delays, you should enable the `Rotate Slack Access Token` job to run periodically (like every hour).

 ## Configuring Multiple Chatbots in a Workspace